This report focuses on my top picks and pans for all sector funds. I will follow this summary with a detailed report on each sector.

 After all, investors should care more about the quality of a fund’s holdings than its costs because the quality of a fund’s holdings is the single most important factor in determining its future performance.

 Figures 1 shows the best ETF or mutual fund in each sector as of July 8, 2013.

 For a full list of all ETFs and mutual funds for each sector ranked from best to worst, see my free ETF & mutual fund screener.

 Figure 1: Best ETF or Mutual Fund In Each Sector

-Vanguard Consumer Staples ETF (VDC) is my highest rated Consumer Staples ETF and earns my Attractive rating.
-VDC allocates over 46% of its assets to Attractive-or-better rated stocks and has low total annual costs of only 0.15%.
+Technology Select Sector SPDR (XLK) is my highest rated Information Technology ETF and earns my Attractive rating.
+XLK allocated over 50% of its value to Attractive-or-better rated stocks, and has cheap total annual costs of only 0.2%.

 Dangerous-or-worse-rated funds have a combination of low-quality portfolios (i.e. they hold too many Dangerous-or-worse rated stocks) and high costs (they charge investors too much for the [lack of] management they provide).

 Figure 2: Worst ETF or Mutual Fund In Each Sector